Second Battle of El Alamein: D + 10: 2 November

 Supercharge started with a seven-hour aerial bombardment focused on Tel el Aqqaqir and Sidi Abd el Rahman, followed by a four and a half-hour barrage of 360 guns firing 15,000 shells.
 The two assault brigades started their attack at 01:05 on 2 November and gained most of their objectives to schedule and with moderate losses.
-One battalion from the 90th Light Division along with another battalion from the 15th Panzer Division were soon overrun and at 04:45 it was reported that only one Bersaglieri infantry battalioon was still manning the defensive line.
-On the right of the main attack 28th (Maori) battalion captured positions to protect the right flank of the newly formed salient and 133rd Lorried Infantry did the same on the left.
+One battalion from the 90th Light Division along with another battalion from the 15th Panzer Division were soon overrun and at 04:45 it was reported that only one Bersaglieri infantry battalion was still manning the defensive line.
+On the right of the main attack the 28th (Maori) Battalion captured positions to protect the right flank of the new salient and the 133rd Lorried Infantry Brigade did the same on the left.
 New Zealand engineers cleared five lines through the mines allowing the Royal Dragoons armoured car regiment to slip out into the open and spend the day raiding the Axis communications.

-The 9th Armoured Brigade had started its approach march at 20:00 on 1 November from El Alamein railway station with around 130 tanks and arrived at its start line with only 94 runners (operational tanks).
-The brigade was to have started its attack towards Tel el Aqqaqir at 05:45 behind a barrage; the attack was postponed for 30 minutes while the brigade regrouped on Currie's orders.
-At 06:15, 30 minutes before dawn, the three regiments of the brigade advanced towards the gun line.
+At 20:00 on 1 November, the 9th Armoured Brigade had started its approach march from El Alamein railway station with forty Grants, 39 Shermans, 24 Crussader Mk III and 29 Crusader Mk II (132 tanks) and arrived at its start line with only 94 runners (operational tanks).
+The brigade was to have started its attack towards Tel el Aqqaqir at 05:45 behind a barrage but the attack was postponed for 30 minutes while the brigade regrouped.
+At 06:15, 30 minutes before dawn, the three regiments of the brigade advanced towards the gun line behind a creeping barrage.